masseygeo/GrainPy/docs/tutorials/object.rst

 'lith' & 'area' Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The *lith* and *area* attributes are optional.
 Their intent is to provide a means to differentiate GrainSizeDist objects by lithology and/or location.
-Currently, this is only used for grain size distribution plot titles.
+Currently, these are only used for grain size distribution plot titles.

 ::